trueos/trueos-docs/trueos-handbook/postinstall.rst

 The boot process will wait for the password created in the installation screen shown in :ref:`Configure Encryption <install11b>`.
-If the correct password is typed in, the system will calculate the GELI encryption key, then continue to boot.
+If the correct password is typed, the system will calculate the GELI encryption key, then continue to boot.

 .. index:: video
 .. _Display Detection: